microsoft/BuildTourHack/stories/5/512b_Babylon.md

 # Task 5.1.2b - Create a BabylonJS solution to visualize 3D Model
-Now that we have a proper 3D model of our nose prototype, we can start rendering it in real-time through a Javascript UWP application.
-To create the application, we use the Visual Studio 2017 Javasctipt UWP template.

-In order to load and render our model, we will rely on Babylon JS which is a WebGL based 3d engine.
+Now that we have a proper 3D model of our nose prototype, we can start rendering it in real-time through a Javascript UWP app.
+To create the app, we will use the Visual Studio 2017 Javascript UWP template.
+To load and render our model, we will use Babylon JS, which is a WebGL-based 3D engine.

-As Babylon does not support natively loading FBX, we will first need to convert our FBX file to a Bablylon supported format (babylon, GlTF or OBJ).
+Because Babylon does not support FBX, we first need to convert our FBX file to a Bablylon-supported format (babylon, glTF, or OBJ).

 ## Prerequisites

 This walkthrough assumes that you have:
 * Windows 10 Creators Update
 * 3D Nose Model from Paint 5.1.1
-* Visual Studio 2017 with the Universal Windows Platform Development Workload to create a Javascript UWP
+* Visual Studio 2017 with the Universal Windows Platform Development Workload to create a Javascript UWP app

 ## Task